aantti/supabase/aws/aurora/AURORA.md

 **Change default parameter groups to custom groups**

 - Change parameter group for the database cluster
-  - Go to Aurora and RDS > Databases
+  - Go to "Aurora and RDS > Databases"
   - Select database-2
   - Click Modify
   - Find "Additional configuration" at the bottom of the page
-  - Change "DB cluster parameter group" to database-2-cluster-aurora-postgres16
+  - Change "DB cluster parameter group" to **database-2-cluster-aurora-postgres16**
   - Click Continue at the bottom and select "Apply immediately"
   - Click "Modify cluster"
 - Change parameter group for the database instance
-  - Go back to Aurora and RDS > Databases
+  - Go back to "Aurora and RDS > Databases"
   - Select database-2-instance-1
   - Click Modify
   - Find "Additional configuration" at the bottom of the page
-  - Change "DB parameter group" to database-2-aurora-postgres16
+  - Change "DB parameter group" to **database-2-aurora-postgres16**
   - Click Continue at the bottom and select "Apply immediately"
   - Click "Modify DB instance"

 **Reboot database**

-- Go back to Aurora and RDS > Databases
+- Go back to "Aurora and RDS > Databases"
 - Wait until the status of the cluster and database instance changes from "Modifying" to "Available"
 - Select database-2-instance-1, click Actions and reboot the database